 Do you have painful knees?
 Besides making walking difficult, pain in the knees may be a sign of a serious chronic condition.
 If you have knee pain, it’s always smart to have it checked out, and not try to treat it yourself.

 Arthritis is one of the top causes of knee pain.
 There are several types of arthritis, and only a doctor can identify which one a person suffers from.

 If you suspect you have arthritis of the knee, read on to discover some of the most common symptoms.

 Swelling and inflammation are some of the most common arthritis symptoms.
 In the knee, swelling comes from damaged tissue that reacts to the mechanical breakdown of the joint.

 To reduce this troublesome symptom, treatments usually combine a mixture of anti-inflammatories, medications to control pain, and topical treatments.

-Arthritis is the cause of a few types of knee pain, including feelings of tightness, sharp pain upon movement, and general achiness.
+Arthritis is the cause of different types of knee pain, including feelings of tightness, sharp pain upon movement, and general achiness.